CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 4. [Consider open source software solutions](http://www.whitehouse.gov/sites/default/files/omb/assets/egov_docs/memotociostechnologyneutrality.pdf) at every layer of the stack

 #### Actions
 1. API driven frontend.
 Modern lightweight PHP framework (Silex/Symphony).
+Bootstrap, jquery.
-2.
+2. We used Bootstrap in order to be Responsive, and tested with phones and iPad tablets.
-3.
+3. We have reproducible installation instructions, and continuous integration of unit test framework.
 4.